 E.g., May 2020 front-month WTI contracts would expire late-April.
 So, if -25% less demand was not met by great production cuts, fears grew of 'tank tops' like in landlocked Cushing, Oklahoma US.
 May contracts would need to be unwound fast by traders with neither a desire, nor capacity to take crude delivery; it pushed front-end WTI oil briefly under zero, some -\$37 by April 20th.
 That brief (artificial) move in finance, wasn't really a great surprise!
 Not too much should be read into -\$37 close.
 Contracts months out were less distorted.
 But WTI oil even near \$20, still showed US/global oil markets were in distress.
 Even a better global benchmark, costlier North Sea Brent crude had briefly dropped down near \$20 by late April.
 Not nearer zero, yet oil near \$20 meant production cuts worldwide.
 Perhaps 1 million oil patch jobs & expertise might potentially disappear.
 Rig counts fast dropped, capacity tight, wells shut-in, bankruptcies - some wells perhaps might not be (expensively) re-started.
-Maybe forcing US shale producers to shut in some, pain perhaps an initial aim like 2015.
-But this time, oil's ramp in supply had begun just before pandemic's demand destruction.
-That, on Covid, made for disorderly consequences greater than was initially expected.
-Yet latter 2023 oil would again be near \$100 - with the US the biggest oil producer in the world in early 2024.
-But that of course unknown to the oil industry, back in a panicky 2020/2021.
+Maybe will force some US shale producers to shut in, pain perhaps was an initial aim like in 2015.
+But, this time, oil's ramp in supply began just before pandemic's demand destruction.
+That, on Covid, made disorderly consequences greater than was initially expected.
+By latter 2023 oil was again be near \$100 - with the US the biggest oil producer in the world in early 2024!
+But that all of course unknown to the oil industry, back in a panicky 2020/2021.

 Perhaps much was down to timing.
-In 2014-16, opening spigots had failed in thriving, well-lubed oil-hungry world; impacts were muted.
-Oil did drop to near \$50 briefly.
+In 2014-16, opening spigots failed in a thriving oil-hungry world; impacts were muted.
+Oil did drop near \$50 briefly.
 Yet excesses soon were absorbed.
-Was not enough fall to kill America's shale; shale reserves can one-day bounce-back putting something of a high upper cap on prices oil producers might fetch.

-The playbook might have been in a world awash in oil, 2020, only lower-cost conventional producers survive.
-So later on, raise prices, post-shale bankruptcies.
-It's long said the cure for cheap oil, is cheap oil - it's seen again & again.
-More market-share so re-captured by those able to lift oil from ground the most cheaply by conventional means.
-If competing shale capacity is gutted, then 'too-low' prices might disappear.
-(That's all very unlike clean energy, where lower prices can go lower and lower still, without the floor seen in oil and coal).
+Was not enough fall to kill new American shale; shale reserves can fast bounce-back, putting something of a high upper cap on prices producers fetch.
+Their playbook may have been that in a world awash in oil, 2020, only lower-cost conventional producers can survive.
+Later on, raise prices, post-shale bankruptcies.
+It's long said a cure for cheap oil, is cheap oil - seen again & again.
+More market-share re-captured by those lifting oil from ground most cheaply, by conventional means.
+If competing shale capacity was gutted, 'too-low' prices near \$20-\$30 might disappear.
+(All very unlike clean energy where lower prices can go lower and lower, without that floor of oil.
+Also unlike clean energy, as choke points can hit oil hard: at a Strait of Hormuz as about 25% of all oil trade passes through it; Strait of Malaga as about 75% of China's energy imports pass through; the Suez Canal, Bab El-Mandeb strait; Taiwan Strait under obvious geopolitical threat, and Panama Canal facing drought and climate risk).

 Thus in 2020 on a pandemic + on tank tops, oil went under <\$20.
-To quickly revive economies & get oil demand back, essential.
-Oil-rich nations may ideally want high crude prices nearer \$70 - \$100 like seen 2022/2023.
+Quickly reviving economies & getting oil demand back, was essential.
+Oil-rich nations may ideally want high crude prices nearer \$70 - \$100 like 2022-24.
 To let them better balance their own books, national budgets.
-But, regaining firmer demand comes first.
-Proposed conventional new oil projects were anyways uneconomic, without oil at least well above \$50s.
-Plus, for nations it's important to realize/pump crude, while its still richly valued.
-Vast underground reserves held too long, look increasingly like maybe stranded assets.
-As such, they might be of sharply diminishing value whether due to CO_2 / or climate crisis concerns.
-Or an ascent of electric vehicles, or simply changed economics.
+But, regaining firmer demand was first.
+Proposed conventional new oil projects were anyways uneconomic, without oil at least well above \$50.
+Plus for nations it's vital to realize, pump crude while its still richly valued.
+Vast underground reserves held too long, look increasingly like maybe stranded assets one day.
+As such, they might be of sharply diminishing value due to CO_2 / climate concerns - or electrification.
+The ascent of electric vehicles, or simply on changed economics.
 Meanwhile, US oil companies might want oil around \$70-80.